Compare the UK’s leading broadband providers & exclusive offers

 Do I need to be at home on the activation day?

 If one of the services you have ordered requires a visit from an engineer then you will need to make sure someone over 18 is at home to explain where you would like the services to be installed.
 In many cases the engineer will not need to come round, they will be able to activate your broadband through the hub near your house.

 Can I upgrade/downgrade my package?

-Providers will usually be happy to upgrade/downgrade broadband packages.
-However, if do decide to to change package you may find that you lose your new customer deal/offer so depending on the situation, it may be better to wait until the promotional period has ended before changing.
+This depends on your contract.
+However, most providers are usually happy to upgrade/downgrade broadband packages.
+However, if do decide to change package you may find that you lose your new customer deal/offer, so depending on the situation, it may be better to wait until the promotional period has ended before changing.